jlw-ecoevo/jlw-ecoevo.github.io/join.md

 please feel free to reach out to me before then if you would like to discuss projects and mentorship style and fit.

-Please also read over my mentorship philosophy and our lab code of conduct <**both in development, will post soon**>
-to determine whether this lab might be a good fit for you.
+Please also read over my mentorship philosophy and our lab code of conduct on the [Lab Stuff](https://jlw-ecoevo.github.io/lab.html) page to determine whether this lab might be a good fit for you.

 ## Postdocs